You know whats better than a BLT Sandwich?

 Bacon… Some say it’s a condiment

 True story… I read an article once that was written by a vegetarian and even he said that he ate bacon and considered it a condiment.
-Condiment or not, I like to buy Uncured (Nitrite-Free) Bacon from Circle B Ranch.
-They raise their Berkshire and Kurobuta hogs the old-fashioned way—meaning humanely-raised on pasture without added antibiotics or GMO food additives.
-They even have a bacon club and ship to many states in the midwest.
+Condiment or not, I prefer Uncured (Nitrite-Free) Bacon from hogs the old-fashioned way—meaning humanely-raised on a pasture without added antibiotics or GMO food additives.
+It can be a bit more expensive, but aren’t we worth it?
+Costco has a couple of good ones.

 Cooking all your bacon ahead of time is a real time saver.
 I bake several pounds of bacon all at once in the oven between sheets of parchment paper and store it in a large plastic bag in the freezer.
 It cuts down on the mess and it’s great when you want to add it to a salad or use it as a topping for a bowl of soup.
 It also means you only have to clean up once.
 Who wants to dirty a skillet each time you want a piece of bacon?
 My husband has been known to eat a piece of bacon right from the freezer.
 He calls it a baconsicle.
 Sometimes I have to hide the bacon just so he won’t eat it all.